About the Home Remodeling Process

 A restroom will need to be available for the construction workers.
 If you prefer, we can provide a portable toilet at the end of your driveway for an additional cost.

-As the project nears completion, there are typically a few punch list items.
+There are typically a few punch list items that need to be taken care of before the project is complete.
 These are usually addressed after the final inspection.
 It is a common practice in the construction industry to correct or complete any incorrect or incidental damage to existing finish, materials, and structures related to the project prior to final payment.